Birdletonbird6000/WHSTechNotes/journal.md

 # October 28, 2024

 Technology can influence elections using social media, where people post their opinions, and keep people up to date with new information.
-This can be good or bad as some people can lie about what is happening at the time, but can
+This can sometimes be bad as some people can lie to get people to vote differently and change their opinions.
+It can also be good as it is keeping people up to date about what happens.
+For example, it can show who would be winning the election, and the difference in votes between the canditates.